DawJas/Algorithms-and-data-structures/README.md

 '?': print the number of occurences of the given word on the screen, '-': remove the information about the given word from the hash table 'q': exit.

+BST Commands:

+'+': add a new element with a given key to the tree, '+': remove an element with a given key from the tree (ignore this operation if there is no such an element in the tree), '?': search the tree for an element with a given key, write '1' if the element was found, or '0' if not, 'm': write the key of the minimum element in the tree, 'M': write the key of the maximum element in the tree, 'q': quit the program.